Without CTEs - repetitive and hard to maintain

 Using CTEs in Queries

-Once defined in a stream’s with block, use the CTE name in that stream’s query or queries.
+Once defined — either in a stream’s local with block or in the top-level global with block — use the CTE name in the stream’s query or queries.
 You can use it like a subquery or join it as if it were a table.
 Short-hand syntax (when the CTE has exactly one column):

 streams: